Bridie Kean: National team

 She made her national team debut in 2007 when she competed in the IWBF Qualification tournament.
 She was selected to represent Australia at the 2009 Four Nations tournament in Canada, one of six players who played for the Dandenong Rangers in the WNWBL.
 In July 2010, she played in a three-game test series against Germany.
 In 2010, she was a member of the team that played in the Osaka Cup.

 She represented Australia at the 2010 World Championships where her team finished fourth.
+She came out of retirement in May 2024 to help the Gliders to qualify for the 2024 Summer Paralympics.
+The team failed to qualify.

 Paralympics

 She was part of the bronze medal-winning Australia women's national wheelchair basketball team, known as the Gliders, at the 2008 Summer Paralympics.
 Her team defeated Canada 53–47 in earning their medal.
 She said of her team's 2008 performance, "We worked together as a team really well and our medal is a credit to a lot of hard work and dedication."

 In October 2011, she was named as part of the senior national squad that would compete at the Paralympic qualifying tournament for the 2012 Summer Paralympics in London.
 She was the captain of the Gliders at the 2012 Summer Paralympics.
 In the gold medal game against Germany, she played 13:02 minutes.
 Her team lost 44–58, but earned a silver medal.
 She scored 1 point and had four rebounds in the game.